Aatch/ramp/README.md

 ## Future Work

 Ramp is currently very rough and incomplete.
 Broadly, there are three types Ramp aims to provide: integers, rationals, and floats.
-Integers (`Int`) are present but incomplete, and the other two are not yet implemented.
+Integers (`Int`) are present and mostly complete, Rationals are present and have a basic implementation.
+Floats are not yet implemented.

 In the low-level routines, there are a few operations, notably multiplication and division, that are currently implemented using the simplest working algorithm.
 While this is sufficient for